yasuhide0802/ES-Omicron/README.md

 Then update the README to state the version merged.

+Commit and push your branch, then create a PR against `DuckDuckGo/GRDB.swift/SQLCipher`.

-Next, bump the version number in `package.json` according how the version of GRDB was updated.
-Any major or minor version number change, increment the corresponding version in `package.swift`.
+Once merged, tag the branch with a version according to how the version of GRDB was updated, i.e. maintaining [Semantic Versioning Rules](https://semver.org), but note you don't need to follow the version number of GRDB directly.

 Examples: